-The Bugcrowd Code of Conduct outlines the behavior required of all Bugcrowd community members participating in crowdsourced security programs, Bugcrowd online community offerings such as the Bugcrowd Community Forum and IRC channel #bugcrowd, the Bugcrowd Researcher slack channel, Bug Bashes, as well as any other programs that may be offered by Bugcrowd.
+The Bugcrowd Code of Conduct outlines the behaviors required of all Bugcrowd community members participating in crowdsourced security programs, Bugcrowd online community offerings such as the Bugcrowd Community Forum and IRC channel #bugcrowd, the Bugcrowd Researcher slack channel, Discord, Bug Bashes, as well as any other programs and events that may be offered by Bugcrowd.

 This Code of Conduct applies to all interactions you have with Bugcrowd team members, customers, and researchers.
-The Bugcrowd community is intended for everyone, from all walks of life, and following this Code of Conduct will help ensures that we have a safe and welcoming place for all.
-Please read through this information to understand the required behavior of all Bugcrowd participants.
-We look forward to having you in our community.
+The Bugcrowd community is intended for everyone, from all walks of life, and following this Code of Conduct will help ensure that we maintain a safe and welcoming place for all.
+Please take a moment to learn more about Who We Are and our standard requirements to understand the platform culture of all Bugcrowd participants.

 - Be Kind.